rerdm/PlaywrightTypeScriptFramework/README.md

 # PlaywrightTypeScriptFramework
 Automated end-to-end testing project using Playwright and TypeScript.
 Tests run via GitHub Actions CI pipeline and generate detailed HTML reports.
 Ensures application stability by detecting issues early in development.
-# Playwright Test Automation

-This repository contains automated end-to-end tests with Playwright for a web application.

 ## Table of Contents